Current trends and future directions in event-based control: A brief introduction to event-based control

 \subsection{An overview over common ETC triggering rules}

-Next, we briefly introduce different common ETC triggering rules.
+Next, we briefly introduce common ETC triggering rules.
 These typically aim at bounding the sampling-induced error $e$ or related quantities that are suitable to describe the sampling effect.
 Besides that, the triggering rules need also to be designed such, that the inter-event times $h_j$ are lower bounded for all $j$.
 This is particularly important as otherwise, Zeno behavior, i.e., an infinite number of sampling instants in a finite time interval could result from using an ETC triggering rule.
-The theoretical guarantees for the individual triggering rules are discussed later in Section~\ref{sec_framework}.
+The theoretical guarantees for the individual triggering rules, such as induced stability properties of the closed loop, are discussed later in Section~\ref{sec_framework}.